 Program assessment: Evaluating visits for each patient

-Dr. Shur finds the program can also alleviate hurdles – such as transportation challenges.
+However, Dr. Shur finds the program can alleviate hurdles – such as transportation challenges.
 One patient lives two hours away and couldn’t make it in for routine medical visits due to car problems.
-Now she video conferences in and makes every appointment.
+Now she makes every virtual appointment.
 For the first time in her life, she can manage medical care for herself and for her children.

 Most insurance companies Dr. Shur works with cover virtual visits.
 The key is to have the virtual connection, or video, so Dr. Shur can still physically see the patient.
 Otherwise, the visit doesn’t count.
 A grant from CareFirst covers the costs of visits for patients who are using Medicaid or who don’t have medical insurance.

 Parallel trends are happening across the country and for other conditions.
-The Federal Communications Commission (FCC) is reviewing a three-year pilot to expand the use of connected care services, like virtual visits, for low-income Americans living in rural areas.
+Officials at the Federal Communications Commission (FCC) are reviewing a three-year pilot to expand the use of connected care services, like virtual visits, for low-income Americans living in rural areas.
 The Rural Health Care Program, funded by the FCC, supports hospitals that implement telehealth programs.